life-itself/artearthtech.com/content/is-there-a-future-programme/participating-artists.md

 Comedy musical theatre, Goldsmiths University of London, Royal College of Art, LADA, and Create London.

-Procreate Project was founded in 2013 and has grown to become a pioneering arts organisation
+Instagram: @dygravina

-for its ethos in innovation and sociocultural impact.
-The main aim is to support the development of contemporary artists who are also mothers, working across multiple disciplines. &#39;Our new approaches and platforms also aim to drive the attention of the wider public to a broad spectrum of themes that would otherwise be overlooked and devalued.
-Reach the UK and international audiences, supporting traditionally side-lined themes like motherhood and childbirth.&#39;
+Procreate Project was founded in 2013 and has grown to become a pioneering arts organisation for its ethos in innovation and sociocultural impact.
+The main aim is to support the development of contemporary artists who are also mothers, working across multiple disciplines.
+‘Our new approaches and platforms also aim to drive the attention of the wider public to a broad spectrum of themes that would otherwise be overlooked and devalued.
+Reach the UK and international audiences, supporting traditionally side-lined themes like motherhood and childbirth.’

 For more information visit: [procreateproject.com](https://www.procreateproject.com/)